michgrady/app-inventory/README.md

 Code is contained in private repository.

 Upcoming features:
-- [ ] Left alignment of document text
-- [ ] Make deletion of document harder to do accidentally
+- [x] Make deletion of document harder to do accidentally
-- [ ] Tips on how to better capture text
+- [x] Tips on how to better capture text
+- [ ] Translations for Tips dialog
+- [ ] Add iPad screenshots
-- [ ] Issue seen of adding new document after one deleted
+- [ ] Subtitles on promo video

 ## Organizer - IOS and Android